 and the Robin (self) term

 For the flat torus the Robin function \eqref{eq:Robin} is independent of \(\nu\) (a geometry–dependent constant), hence

 Therefore only the pairwise part of \eqref{eq:H-full} contributes.
-Using this fact and inserting \eqref{eq:H-full} and \eqref{eq:G-prime} into the Hamilton's equation \eqref{eq:wbar-evolution} and dividing by \(\Gamma_j\), yields the fundamental $N$--vortex dynamical equation describing motion of $N$ point vortices of circulations $\Gamma_1,\dots,\Gamma_N$ in a doubly--periodic rectangular domain with periods $2\pi$ and $-\log\rho$ ($0<\rho<1$) (note our original flat coordinates $w_j = x_j + i y_j$ ) as
+Using this fact and inserting \eqref{eq:H-full} and \eqref{eq:G-prime} into the Hamilton's equation \eqref{eq:wbar-evolution} and dividing by \(\Gamma_j\), yields the fundamental $N$-vortex dynamical equation describing motion of $N$ point vortices of circulations $\Gamma_1,\dots,\Gamma_N$ in a doubly-periodic rectangular domain with periods $2\pi$ and $-\log\rho$ ($0<\rho<1$) (note our original flat coordinates $w_j = x_j + i y_j$ ) as

 where $\nu_j = e^{i w_j}$ are coordinates on the concentric annulus.
 A closed analytic form for the function $K$, introduced in \cite{sam3}, is given by